ismarjiw/spring-assessment-social-media-jan-2024-team-1/README.md

 ### `DELETE  users/@{username}`
 "Deletes" a user with the given username.
 If no such user exists or the provided credentials do not match the user, an error should be sent in lieu of a response.
 If a user is successfully "deleted", the response should contain the user data prior to deletion.

-**IMPORTANT:** This action should not actually drop any records from the database!
-Instead, develop a way to keep track of "deleted" users so that if a user is re-activated, all of their tweets and information are restored.
+**IMPORTANT:** This action does not actually drop any records from the database.

 #### Request
 ```javascript